buzuck/adminer_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
-Adminer (formerly phpMinAdmin better alternate to phpmyadmin) is a full-featured database management tool written in PHP.
+Adminer (formerly phpMinAdmin better alternate to phpMyAdmin) is a full-featured database management tool (MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, SimpleDB, Elasticsearch, MongoDB).
 Replace phpMyAdmin with Adminer and you will get a tidier user interface, better support for MySQL features, higher performance and more security.
 [See detailed comparison](https://www.adminer.org/en/phpmyadmin).

 **Shipped version:** 4.7.7